dspringuel-va/blog-posts/devops-handbook/README.md

 The main benefit of using telemetry for problem solving is that it results in a much faster mean time to recovery, which is good for the customers and the business.
-Furthermore, since it brings more objective data when problems occurs, it encourage a blameless culture around problems and outages.
+Furthermore, since it brings more objective data when problems occur, it encourages a blameless culture around problems and outages.

 #### Enable creation of production metrics as part of daily work
 *What*

-In order to have all the telemetry necessary to monitor all parts of the systems, every contributor should be able to easily and quickly add new telemetry around any work done.
+To have all the telemetry necessary to monitor all parts of the systems, every contributor should be able to easily and quickly add new telemetry around any work done.
 This can be done by using metrics library, like [StatsD](https://github.com/statsd/statsd) (created by